- Location: Michigan

 - Pass a vision test and meet the Secretary of State's designated health standards

 After passing you'll be issued a Temporary Instruction Permit (TIP), valid for 180 days.
-You must hold the permit for a minimum of 30 days before taking the road test.

 Somewhere down the road you'll need a car to take Michigan's road test.
 Having a car will allow you to practice on your own, giving you valuable driving experience.